-Best Fitness Gifts 2016
+Best Fitness Gifts 2017

 Getting active with technology doesn't always have to be about tracking steps or keeping your phone accessible.
 Sometimes you just want to head out there, strap an action cam to yourself, and show the world how you have fun.

-The GoPro HERO5 Session is a portable, rugged little 10MP camera that can shoot still, burst, and time-lapse photos, as well as 4K video (also capable of shooting high-speed footage at 90fps in 1080p, and 120fps in 720p).
-It features voice activation as well as one-touch controls, and can be mounted pretty much anywhere, so you can just tap and go out and record all of your outdoor adventures .
+The GoPro HERO5 Session is a portable, rugged little 10MP camera that can shoot stills, burst, and time-lapse photos, as well as 4K video (also capable of shooting high-speed footage at 90fps in 1080p, and 120fps in 720p).
+It features voice activation as well as one-touch controls and can be mounted pretty much anywhere, so you can just tap and go out and record all of your outdoor adventures.
 Whether you know a cyclist who's talked about wanting to document their daily commutes, or a budding action sports superstar looking to record epic footage, the GoPro HERO5 Session is a gift choice that will be cherished.
 Note that this camera also needs a MicroSD card.
+The GoPro HERO5 Session starts at $299.99.

 Jaybird X3 Sport

-An ideal pair of workout headphones are going to be wireless, sweatproof, and comfortable while still delivering solid sound quality and adequate battery life.
+An ideal pair of workout headphones is going to be wireless, sweatproof, and comfortable while still delivering solid sound quality and adequate battery life.

-Jaybird has been in the Bluetooth headphone space since 2007, and the company's latest pair, the Jaybird X3 Sport earbuds are an ideal option for the runner or athlete in your life that always seems to be complaining about headphones.
-The two earpieces are tethered together, with a three-button remote for controlling playback and volume, and each pair come with several silicone and foam tip options, along with fins that help keep them securely in your ear, no matter how intense your workout gets.
+Jaybird has been in the Bluetooth headphone space since 2007, and the company's Jaybird X3 Sport earbuds are an ideal option for the runner or athlete in your life that always seems to be complaining about headphones.
+The two earpieces are tethered together, with a three-button remote for controlling playback and volume, and each pair comes with several silicone and foam tip options, along with fins that help keep them securely in your ear, no matter how intense your workout gets.
 The size is small and compact, and yet the batteries are capable of delivering great sound quality for up to eight hours.
+Get them for a great price of just $99 on Amazon!

 Your fitness gift wish list?